 SERVICE DOG TRAINING

-We offer training programs for those who need the help of an assistance canine to mitigate a medical disability.
-We are able to assist you in training specific tasks, including hearing assistance, light mobility assistance (non weight bearing), medical response, and PTSD related tasks.
-Seraphim Service Dogs is our in-house training program for partially and fully trained assistance dogs.
+We offer in-person training for those who need the help of an assistance canine to mitigate a medical disability.
+We are able to assist you in training specific tasks, including hearing assistance, light mobility assistance (non weight bearing), medical response, autism assistance, psychiatric and PTSD related tasks.

-If you would like more information on getting your dog trained to mitigate your disabilities, or have any other questions regarding our service dog training program, please give us a call or send us an email.
+If you would like more information on getting your dog trained to mitigate your disabilities, or have any other questions regarding our services, please give us a call or send us an email.